-Due date for payment of GST is 20 days from the end of the month.
-For persons registered under composition scheme the due date will be 18 days after the end of the quarter.
+The due date for payment of GST is 20 days from the end of the month.
+For persons registered under composition scheme, the due date will be 18 days after the end of the quarter.

-GSTR-3B can be filed only after payment of GST.GST Payment and Input Tax Credit Calculator
+GSTR-3B or GSTR-4 can be filed only after payment of GST.
+GSTR-1 can be filed without payment of GST.GST Payment and Input Tax Credit Calculator

 Rules and Regulations regarding GST payment